Hafiz-Muhammad-Furqan/DriveX/README.md

 - Node.js (v18 or newer)
 - MongoDB installed locally or a MongoDB Atlas account
-- API keys for Gomaps.pro and Stripe (I used free tier for development)
+- API keys for SerpApi and Stripe (I used free tier for development)

 ### Setup Steps